fortify-presales/EightBallCpp/README.md

 The following software is required to be installed for this project.

- - Fortify Static Code Analyzer 24.2 or later
+ - Fortify Static Code Analyzer >= 24.2 (with Fortify License)
- - Debricked CLI (with Debricked Enterprise account)
- - Visual Studio Professional 2022 or later (for Windows build)
+ - Visual Studio Professional >= 2022 (if building on Windows)
  - CMake >= 3.29.6
  - Ninja >= 1.12.1
  - Python >= 3.6
+ - Debricked CLI (with Debricked Enterprise account)

 Setup Environment
 =================

 The build environment, e.g. compilers, linkers etc needs to be set before executing any commands.
-On Windows you should start a "x64 Native Tools Command Prompt for VS 2022".
+On Windows you should start a command prompt: "x64 Native Tools Command Prompt for VS 2022".

 Install Conan
 =============

 ```
 python -m venv .
-.\Scripts\Activate.ps1
+.\Scripts\Activate.ps1 (Windows)
 pip install conan [--upgrade]
 conan profile detect --force
 ```